fwup-home/fwup/README.md

 ---------------------|------------
-file-resource        | Defines a reference to a file that should be included in the archive mbr                  | Defines the master boot record contents on the destination update               | Defines a firmware update task (referenced using -t from the command line)
+file-resource        | Defines a reference to a file that should be included in the archive mbr                  | Defines the master boot record contents on the destination task                 | Defines a firmware update task (referenced using -t from the command line)

 ## file-resource